EricLBuehler/mistral.rs/docs/ISQ.md

 For Mixture of Expert models, a method called [MoQE](https://arxiv.org/abs/2310.02410) can be applied to only quantize MoE layers.
 This is configured via the ISQ organization parameter in all APIs.

+## Accuracy

+Accuracy of ISQ can be measured by the performance degredation versus the unquantized model.

+This is commonly measured with perplexity.
+Please see the [perplexity](../mistralrs/examples/perplexity/README.md) example.

 ## Python Example
 ```python
 runner = Runner(